Gowthamiashok/Gowthamiashok/README.md

 - Email: gowthamiashok29@gmail.com

 ## 💼 Experience
+- **AI Engineer**
+  *Xerago*
+  July 2023 - Present
+  - Conducted an in-depth assessment of the legacy SQL OLAP environment, documenting data models, dependencies, and reporting workflows to understand existing analytical systems.
+  - Designed the data modernization architecture and led the migration to a scalable EL system using Meltano and ClickHouse, enabling faster analytical queries and storage efficiency.
+  - Built and automated full-load and incremental data migration pipelines, successfully migrating all source systems and establishing a stable EL data layer.
+  - Currently replicating production analytical workflows using dbt, implementing modular and testable transformations to form the new semantic and reporting layer.
+  - Using Apache Arrow (PyArrow) for optimized in-memory columnar processing and efficient interchange between pipeline components.
+  - Orchestrating end-to-end workflows in Apache Airflow, ensuring reliable scheduling, monitoring, and maintainability of enterprise data pipelines.

+- **Data and Business Analyst**
+  *ABEX*
+  March 2025 - June2025
+  - Cleaned, structured, and optimized large business datasets, improving data workflows and developing interactive Power BI dashboards to support strategic, data-driven decision-making.
+  - Conducted market research and assisted in lead identification, helping uncover new business opportunities and contributing to enhanced client engagement strategies.

-- **Full Stack and Machine Learning Developer Intern**
+- **UX Developer Intern**
   *IDP Education India Services LLP*
   May 2023 - July 2023
-  - Enhanced IDP and IELTS templates by creating responsive interfaces using media queries, ensuring optimal user experience across devices.
+  - Enhanced IDP and IELTS web templates with responsive UI design, implementing media queries to ensure consistent, multi-device performance and accessibility.
-  - Developed and deployed a personal portfolio website utilizing advanced responsive design techniques, hosted on Firebase for seamless performance.
+  - Collaborated with design and product teams to align interface improvements with stakeholder requirements and maintain brand and usability standards.

-- **UX Developer and Full Stack Developer Intern**
+- **Full Stack and Machine Learning Developer Intern**
   *HealthMed Technologies*
   April 2022 - June 2022
-  - Engineered an Angular web application with a Firestore backend to streamline reorder level management, improving inventory tracking efficiency.
-  - Developed and deployed machine learning models using Flask, enhancing the application’s predictive capabilities and user interactivity.
+  - Developed Angular-based healthcare inventory management system with Firestore backend and deployed Flask ML models for predictive analytics of kidney disease and COVID-19 risk assessment using Docker.
+  - Collaborated with healthcare professionals to gather clinical requirements and ensure model accuracy for real-world medical applications.